 Infants 6-9 months: 3 predictable naps per day

-At about the 6 month mark, you will begin to see your baby’s naps lengthen in duration and a more predictable 3 nap per day pattern typically emerges, with a morning nap 2 hours from wake-up averaging 90 minutes in length, a second nap about 3 hours from the wake of his first nap averaging 90 minutes in length and a third catnap in the late afternoon or early evening averaging 15-45 minutes.
+This often includes a morning nap starting about 2 hours from wake-up and averaging 90 minutes in length, a second nap about 3 hours from the wake of baby’s first nap and averaging 90 minutes in length, and a third catnap in the late afternoon or early evening averaging 15-45 minutes.8

 Infants 9-15 months: 2 predictable naps per day

 Total daytime sleep at this age averages 2.5 - 4 hours a day.

 Toddlers 15-18 months: 1 predictable mid-day nap

-Many families report the transition from 2 naps to 1 nap a day is the most challenging, as your child may have trouble staying awake in the morning all the way until his single midday nap.
-To help his body adjust to the new nap pattern, you can start the nap a little earlier and then slowly push your child’s naptime later and later over several days until the nap begins at midday.
+Many families report that the transition from 2 naps to 1 nap a day is the most challenging, as your child may have trouble staying awake in the morning all the way until their single midday nap.
+To help their body adjust to the new nap pattern, you can start the nap a little earlier and then slowly push your child’s naptime later and later over several days until the nap begins at midday.